dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphSerpElementItem.md

 > `optional` **items**: [`BaseSerpElementItem`](../classes/BaseSerpElementItem.md)[]

-additional items present in the element if there are none, equals null
+contains results featured in the ‘hotels_pack’ element of SERP

 #### Defined in

-main.ts:29298
+main.ts:29571

 ***